 - Remove the beef to a cutting board.
 With a large knife, chop the beef into thumbnail size pieces.
 Cover and keep warm.

-- In the pot with beef cooking liquid, turn up the heat to a gentle boil and add the Worcestershire and crab boil.
+- In the pot with beef cooking liquid, remove the vegetables.
+Turn up the heat to a gentle boil and add the Worcestershire and crab boil.
 Make a slurry with the cornstarch and an equal amount of cold water.
 Add the slurry to the pot and stir.
 Once it comes back to a boil, it will thicken.
 The thickness of the gravy should pour easily, yet coat the back of a spoon.
 Add more of the cornstarch slurry to thicken or more water to thin it to the proper consistency.
 If needed, add a spoonful or two of browning sauce to darken the gravy to a beautiful medium dark brown.
 Taste the gravy and add salt and black pepper if needed.
 Add the chopped beef to the gravy and keep warm.

 - Slice the po'boy bread in half lengthwise.
 Brush the tops with melted butter and sprinkle with sesame seeds.
 Place the tops on the bottom halves and onto a baking tray to bake in the oven.
 Heat the bread just long enough to smell the sesame seed aroma and crisp the top of the loaf.
 It should form a hard outer crust that when you tap it, it makes that distinguishable sound of hardness, but the soft inner bread remains moist and fluffy.
 Remove the bread from the oven.